F5Networks/cf-bigip-ctlr/README.md

 that clients should send `router.register` messages on this interval.
 This `minimumRegisterIntervalInSeconds` value is configured through the `start_response_delay_interval` configuration property.
-The controller will prune routes that it considers to be stale based upon a seperate "staleness" value, `droplet_stale_threshold`, which defaults to 120 seconds.
+The controller will prune routes that it considers to be stale based upon a separate "staleness" value, `droplet_stale_threshold`, which defaults to 120 seconds.
 The controller will check if routes have become stale on an interval defined by `prune_stale_droplets_interval`, which defaults to 30 seconds.
 All of these